 The Graduate Certificate in Library and Information Studies is a post-master's degree for library and information professionals.
 Applicants to the program must possess:

 I. Master's degree in Library and Information Studies (or equivalent) from a program accredited by the American Library Association (ALA).

 Admission of students with overseas degrees will be guided by the MLIS equivalency standards of ALA, as found on the ALA website.
 Please direct questions regarding academic equivalencies to the Program Director.

 All items below must be submitted in uApply, McGill's online application system, before your application can be considered.
 Allow ample time prior to the deadline to upload supporting documents and ensure your referees submit online references.

-STEP II: After submitting the uApply application form, you can then upload the following required documentation in uApply:
+STEP II: After submitting your application form, you can then upload the following required documentation: